Skip to main content

 4. MITIGATIONS

-If users choose not to apply the remediation provided above, they should immediately apply the following mitigations to reduce the risk of exploit:
+If users choose not to apply the remediation provided, they should immediately apply the following mitigation to reduce the risk of exploit:

-Schneider Electric recommends the following industry cybersecurity best practices:
+Schneider Electric strongly recommends the following industry cybersecurity best practices.

 Locate control and safety system networks and remote devices behind firewalls and isolate them from the business network.